raoulmillais/dotfiles/README.md

 c config status.showUntrackedFiles no
 ```

-## Standing on the shoulders of giants fighting dragons

 Use at your own risk!
 Feel free to peruse and take inspiration from anything
 you find useful.
 I have done the same from many other colleagues and other
 people on the web.